Illustration of hands holding a phone watching a video podcast

 It adds more production complexity and time to the podcast process

-Adding video to your podcast adds more production elements to your workflow.
+Adding video to your podcast adds complexity to your workflow.

 Video also adds a lot of time in the set up, pack down and also in editing.